mredrejo/cassette_harvester/README.md

   		└── ...

 > [!IMPORTANT]
-> The workflow will annotate all integrons (both complete and incomplete) across all contigs.
-However, fragmented chromosome or plasmid contigs will lead to fragmented integrons, so a fully closed genome is highly advisable.
+> The workflow will annotate all integrons (complete and incomplete) across all contigs.
+However, fragmented chromosome or plasmid contigs will result in fragmented integrons, so it is highly advisable to have a fully closed genome.

 ### Example